11 Simple Newsletter Ideas That Can Impress Your Reader & Boost Email Engagement

 5. Send Product Maintenance Advice

 We have mentioned sending “How To” guides and tutorials earlier.
 But product maintenance is something different matter.
-While using the product, there are several situations a customer may face that hinders his experience.
+While using the product, there are several situations a customer may face that hinder his experience.

 So, why don’t you ask them to let you know if they are facing any trouble maintaining the product?
 Also, following a strategic frequency, you can send them advice to solve possible issues, tricks, and tips that let them get the highest results from your product.